 The final grade is F (fail), 3, 4, 5 with 5 being the highest grade.
 The grade for the group work is the same for all the group members.

-Assignment Component Percentage grade of final
+Assignment Component Percentage of final grade

-Individual assignment Essay 45%
+Individual assignment Essay 40%

-Group work Report 40%
+Group work Report 45%

 Presentation 10%

 Opposition 5%

+Workshop assignments Exercises Pass/Fail